-The use of this technology doesn’t exist in a vacuum.
-Instead, AI solutions span almost every discipline and sector that we track— from fintech, to mobile apps, healthcare and digital security.
-The leading application of AI is in Software-as-a-Service (saas), closely followed by analytics, insights, and tools.
+And it doesn’t exist in a vacuum.
+Instead, AI solutions span almost every discipline and sector that we track— from fintech companies, to mobile apps and chatbots, healthcare and self-driving cars.
+The leading sector crossover for artificial intelligence companies is with Software-as-a-Service (SaaS).

-We’ve decided to take a more comprehensive view of the top AI companies driving growth in the UK.
-We’ve profiled 50 high-growth companies that have each attracted at least £20m in investment—providing jobs, generating turnover, and creating innovative technology along the way.
-Let’s get started!
+We’ve profiled the top 50 AI companies driving growth in the UK, which have each attracted at least £20m in investment—providing jobs, generating turnover, and creating innovative technology along the way.

 Total funds raised: £546m

-The company is co-headquartered in London and Atlanta, with other key offices in locations such as Bangalore, San Francisco, Paris, Melbourne, New York, São Paulo, Munich, Hong Kong and Bangkok.
-It has over 7500 users, employing over 1300 people across the globe.
+The AI company is co-headquartered in London and Atlanta, with other key offices in locations such as San Francisco and New York.
+It has over 7,500 users, and employs over 1,300 people across the globe.
 Most recently, OneTrust appeared on The Regtech 100 high-growth listing of 2021.

 Total funds raised: £528m

-Bristol-based superstar Graphcore has grown from strength-to-strength since 2016, raising seven funding rounds and reaching unicorn status after just four years of trading.
+Bristol-based AI startup Graphcore has grown from strength-to-strength since 2016, raising seven funding rounds and reaching unicorn status after just four years of trading.
 Graphcore is in the semiconductor processing chip industry, developing and manufacturing chips made specifically to accelerate artificial intelligence and machine learning tasks.

-Graphcore’s chips utilise Intelligence Process Unit (IPU) technology, with unique architecture that is designed specifically for large and complex machine learning tasks that were impossible using former technology.
+Graphcore’s chips utilise Intelligence Process Unit (IPU) technology.
 These chips house 1,472 separate IPU-Cores, capable of executing 8,832 separate parallel computing threads.

 Total funds raised: £518m

-Babylon has developed an app that enables a patient to book and conduct a remote video consultation with a GP and send prescriptions to their specified location.
-The app employs artificial intelligence, enabling patients to talk to a virtual nurse about symptoms.
+Babylon has developed a mobile app that enables patients to book and conduct a remote video consultation with a GP.
+The app employs artificial intelligence, enabling patients to talk to a chatbot nurse about symptoms.
 GPs can also consult patients virtually through the app rather than at a clinic.

 The company has secured £518m across three funding rounds, the majority of which was raised in 2019.
 Kinnevik, Munich Re’s Ergo Fund, Public Investment Fund, Vostok New Ventures invested a monumental amount of £454m into Babylon that year, which has helped to develop its R&D capabilities and support expansion into the US and Asia.

-The company leads the market of app and AI-based healthcare, serving millions of members and over 170 global partners across four continents.
+The artificial intelligence company leads the market of mobile app and AI-based healthcare, serving millions of users and over 170 global partners across four continents.
 Babylon services are now offered in partnership with the NHS, and in 2020 it partnered with Mount Sinai Health Partners in the US to provide virtual consultations for people insured through Medicaid.

 Total funds raised: £246m

-BenevolentAI develops artificial intelligence and machine learning technology that aims to speed up scientific discovery through mass analysis of scientific data.
+BenevolentAI develops artificial intelligence and machine learning technology to speed up scientific discovery through mass analysis of datasets.